DianaIonita/serverless-api-gateway-caching/README.md

 ```

 ### Configuring the cache cluster size and cache time to live
-Cache time to live and invalidation settings are applied to all functions, unless specifically overridden.
+Cache time to live, invalidation settings and data encryption are applied to all functions, unless specifically overridden.

 ```yml
 plugins: